musictheory/NilScript/README.md

 ---
 ## <a name="aliases"></a>Boolean/null aliases

-The oj compiler adds the following keywords for Boolean/null values and replaces them to their JavaScript equivalent:
+The NilScript compiler adds the following keywords for Boolean/null values and replaces them to their JavaScript equivalent:

     BOOL    ->  Boolean
     YES     ->  true